boardzilla/boardzilla-docs/docs/game/creating-a-game.md

 - Create the [Pieces](core-concepts#piece) for your game and add them onto the board
 - Define some [Actions](core-concepts#action) that the player(s) can take
 - Add these actions into the [Flow](core-concepts#flow)
-- Test the action in the browser
+- Test the actions in the browser
 - Add more actions and then test those
 - Customize the flow to add rounds, phases, turns etc.
 - Finally, customize the [UI](/category/customizing-the-ui) by adding game art, custom HTML/CSS and animations